Family and Matrimonial

 Posted: 23 August

-“Barring Orders” Barring Orders can be made by the Family Court, within Children Act Proceedings, in order to stop applications being brought to Court in the future.
-Bringing further applications requires permission of the court during the life of...
+What is a “Barring Order” in the Children’s Act?
+Barring Orders can be made by the Family Court, within Children Act Proceedings, in order to stop applications being brought to Court in the future.
+Bringing further applications requires permission...

 Posted in: